AanZee/conventions/go/README.md

 don't have the package name in front of it.
 Otherwise, when using a function, you get a stutter-effect, like this: database.DatabaseOpener(), while database.Opener() is enough.

-When importing an external library (from aan zee), make it clear by using an alias, like: capilaErrors "bitbucket.org/aanzeeonline/capila/errors" libgoazConv "bitbucket.org/aanzeeonline/libgoaz/conv" libgoazCrypt "bitbucket.org/aanzeeonline/libgoaz/crypt"
+When importing an external library (from Aan Zee), make it clear by using an alias, like: capilaErrors "bitbucket.org/aanzeeonline/capila/errors" libgoazConv "bitbucket.org/aanzeeonline/libgoaz/conv" libgoazCrypt "bitbucket.org/aanzeeonline/libgoaz/crypt"